SBNSoftware/sbnd-commissioning/CRTCommissioning/timing_studies/readme.txt

 Before running any scripts:
-1. Set up a python virtual environment (https://docs.python.org/3/library/venv.html)
+1. Source the usual larsoft setup scripts (https://cdcvs.fnal.gov/redmine/projects/larsoft/wiki/Quick-start_guide_to_using_and_developing_LArSoft_code)
-2. Create a directory of artroot files (raw CRT data put through an analysis fcl) called "runs" that the script calls from to read in the run files
+1. Set up a python virtual environment in your working directory (https://docs.python.org/3/library/venv.html)
-3. Have not a little, not a small amount, but a whole lotta fun :)
+2. Create a directory of artroot files (raw CRT data put through an analysis fcl) called "runs" that the script calls from to read in the run files, then fill it with run root files to analyse.

 ----------------------------------------------------------------------------------------------------